zhanba/pji/README.md

 pji commands

 ```
-pji provide a tree structure to manage your git projects.
+A CLI for managing, finding, and opening Git repositories.

 Usage: pji [COMMAND]

 Commands:
-  config  config root directory for your repos
+  config  Configure the root directory for your repositories
-  add     add a git project
+  add     Add a git repository
-  remove  remove a git project
+  remove  Remove a git repository
-  list    list all git projects
+  list    List all git repositories
-  find    fuzz search git projects
+  find    Fuzzy search for git repositories
-  scan    scan all git repo in root dir and save repo info
+  scan    Scan all git repositories in the root directory and save their information
-  clean   clean pji metadata and config
+  clean   Clean pji metadata and configuration
-  open    open a git project home page in browser
+  open    Open a git repository page (e.g., home, PR, issue) in the browser
   help    Print this message or the help of the given subcommand(s)

 Options: